brittinator/OhMyBeats---Ada-Capstone/Procedure.md

 * Make sure that your connections are secure.
 Alligator clips do not make reliable connections to the tiny solder pads on NeoPixel rings.
 Better to solder a small pigtail wire to the ring and attach the alligator clips to that.

-## Hint
-To troubleshoot my python code, I used _Jupyter_, which is a web application that allows you to modify live code, look at visualizations and and see the errors live.
-To start python notebooks, open up terminal and type `$ipython notebook`.

-`ls /dev/tty.*` in terminal to see what your ports are, then

-`screen` and the name of the port, then what your baud rate it, ex: mine was: `screen /dev/tty.usbmodem1411 9600`

 # Step 3
 ## Prototype Schematic
-* I attached my components with a breadboard (no soldering necessary) as a first step.
+* I attached my components using a breadboard (no soldering necessary) as a first step.

 *  Run the 'strandtest' that comes with the Neopixel library to make sure the Aruino is communicating with your neopixels.
 Open the Arduino program, and navigate to:
-`file -> examples -> Adafruit Neopixels -> strandtest`
+`file -> examples -> Adafruit Neopixels -> strandtest`.
+This will run through 5 different programs.

 ![schematic](https://raw.githubusercontent.com/brittinator/OhMyBeats---Ada-Capstone/master/Images/Schematic-OhMyBeats.png)